 Cacao vs Cocoa: What's the Difference?

 Despite the similar phonetics, these are not the same.
-Chocolate is made from cacao beans—or rather seeds—gleaned from the Theobroma cacao tree.
+Cacao vs cocoa boils down to how the cacao beans—seeds from the Theobroma cacao tree—are processed.
 The term “cacao” should be reserved for the beans and ground-up contents of the beans taken from the pod-like fruits of the cacao tree.
 In contrast, cacao is processed to make “cocoa,” including alkalization (a.k.a.
 Dutch-processing, which extracts bitterness), and high-heat roasting.
 This processing can lay waste to flavanols and their healthy properties.
 Generally, less processed cacao contains more antioxidants.

 The Healthiest Types of Cacao